polynomics/website/_includes/tos.md

 *  **D. Your Account and Virtual Goods and/or In-App Purchases.** No matter what else is said in these Terms or anywhere else within the Services, you have no right or title to the Account you create on our Service and your Account is not your property.
 Likewise, In-App Purchases and Virtual Goods, regardless of whether they were "earned" or purchased within the Services, are not your property.
 Your Account, any Virtual Goods, and any In-App Purchases are owned by POLYNOMICS and are licensed to you under the same rules as 2(a).

 Further, we may delete accounts that are deemed inactive.
 "Inactive" will be defined by POLYNOMICS based on average usage of the Services from other users.
-If you would like us to delete your account, please alert us here: {{INSERT EMAIL}}
+If you would like us to delete your account, please alert us here: contact@polynomicsgame.com.

 ### 3. USER CONTENT